Children 6 weeks to 18 months of age

 “The greatness of the human personality begins at the hour of birth.” –Maria Montessori

-Richland Academy’s Infant and Young Toddler Programs offer an emotionally supportive learning environment designed to promote each child’s development during their sensitive stages.
+Richland Academy’s Infant Program offers an emotionally supportive learning environment designed to promote each child’s development during their sensitive stages.
 It is important for a young child to be independent within an environment that maintains a balance between activity-based challenges and emotional support.

-The Montessori Infant and Young Toddler classroom is a combined, multi-age community of learners between the ages of 6 weeks and 23 months.
+The Montessori Infant classroom is a combined, multi-age community of learners between the ages of 6 weeks and 18 months.
 Children move freely within the environment between various hands-on, self-correcting materials.
 These materials are designed to appeal to the child’s desire to explore the world in a meaningful way.

 Richland Academy believes consistency between home and school is important.
 In order to maintain that consistency, we fully support breast feeding mothers by feeding breast milk to infants in our care.
 Parents are welcome to bring clearly labeled frozen or thawed breast milk to school.
 Also, moms are welcome to come to the school to breast feed during the day.

 Parents may choose from the following Infant (6 weeks to 18 months) Programs:

 3-Day Half Day: Classes meet Tuesday, Wednesday, Thursday from 8:30 am to 11:30 am

 3-Day Full Day: Classes meet Tuesday, Wednesday, Thursday from 8:30 am to 3:30 pm

 5-Day Half Day: Classes meet Monday through Friday from 8:30 am to 11:30 am